Carter-112/Elemental-Box/README.md

 - User has to manually send the email after reviewing it
 - Limited formatting options for the email content

+## Mobile Responsiveness

+Both the Privacy Policy and Contact pages are fully responsive and work on all devices:

+- Adapts to both portrait and landscape orientations
+- Optimized for various screen sizes (phones, tablets, desktops)
+- Improved form layout in landscape mode on mobile devices
+- Touch-friendly button sizes and spacing
+- Properly sized text for readability on small screens

 ## Deployment

 Simply deploy the static files to any web hosting service like Netlify, GitHub Pages, Vercel, etc.